 Plans of Linkage Between Arctic Climate Change and Mid-Latitude Weather Extreme for 2015 and beyond

-This topic was represented by an ASSW/ICARP III/ISAR session in Japan April 2015, convened by Jim Overland (Edward Hanna, representing CliC, is a co-convenor).
+This topic was represented by an ASSW/ICARP III/ISAR session in Japan in April 2015, convened by Jim Overland (Edward Hanna, representing CliC, is a co-convenor).
 Linkages will continue to be an important topic moving forward in the next few years to decades, so we anticipate that occasional meetings and author workshops will prove fruitful.